radojevicMihailo/IP-project/README.md

 **<h4>Other features of application</h4>**

 It is necessary to create a uniform appearance of the application using CSS - Cascading Style Sheets.
 Each page should contain a menu and a header and footer.
 On all screens where the desired content is displayed, the option to return to the home screen with user options should be enabled (this only if you do not have a menu that is always visible).
 All screens also require a link that leads to the initial login screen (option: Log out).
 In data entry forms, perform the necessary validations on the client side, using JavaScript technology.
 The web application should be adaptable to both smaller and larger screens ("responsive web design").
 Test the web application in at least 3 standard web browsers.

+^1 Check the password using a regular expression (minimum 8 characters, maximum 16 characters, of which at least one capital letter, one number and one special character, and must start with a letter).